 An exciting new collaboration between the Community Foundation of Broward and United Way of Broward County will enable more nonprofits to sustain and grow their vital missions – during times of crisis and beyond.

-Nonprofits have been on the front lines of helping our community bounce back from the pandemic – even as an economic slump decreased their donations and safety restrictions limited the number of volunteers they need.
+Nonprofits have been on the front lines of helping our community bounce back from the pandemic – even as an economic slump decreased their donations and safety restrictions diminished their pool of volunteers.

 As a result, in addition to providing emergency aid to nonprofits during the pandemic, the Community Foundation launched a new effort to strengthen nonprofits through “resiliency training.”
 This innovative training helps nonprofits develop strategies to face the long-term repercussions of this crisis and take on whatever challenges emerge in the future.